 We’ve talked before here about how, actually, since we went into lockdown in March 2020, we’re ALL working longer hours.
 About 48minutes more every day on average according to a massive piece of research done in the USA.
 Combine that with a 12.5% rise in virtual meetings and the fact that many of us are also home schooling our kids – is it any wonder that we’re all running on empty?

-I’ve heard many organisations say how happy they are with the productivity of their staff as they work from home.
+I’ve heard many organisations say how happy they are with the productivity of their staff as they work from home and that some employees even use glass moveable walls to create a workspace in their homes.
 Some have even gone so far as to suggest that they will get rid of offices in favour of virtual working and ‘collaborative spaces’ – but that happiness is not necessarily shared by those who are doing the virtual working.
 There’s a reason why productivity has stayed the same or even improved, it’s because most of us are working longer hours to get it all done.

 I have yet to talk to someone who says that working from home really works for them.
 I think it’s time to admit that the working from home experiment isn’t the overwhelming success some organisations think it is – far from it – it definitely needs some tweaking and improving if it’s how we’ll all be working in the future.